lanl/hippynn/docs/source/examples/hyperopt.rst

 ^^^^^^^^^^^^^^^^^

 You only need a minimal change to your existing training script to use it with Ax.
-In most case, you just have to wrap the whole script into a function
+In most cases, you just have to wrap the whole script into a function

 .. code-block:: python